 Koi fish tattoos of course are very popular Japanese tattoo design.
 These beautiful fish have a deeply symbolic meaning and they are one of the most popular tattoo designs.
 They have a long history in the tattoo world of Japan and are now becoming very popular in Western tattooing also.
 One of the best locations to get such a cool tattoo is a koi fish sleeve tattoo.

-Size And Location
+antidepressant drugs for bipolar disorder Size And Location

 One of the reasons that koi fish are such a popular tattoo design for a sleeve tattoo is the long rectangular shape that fish naturally have and thus works into the canvas of an arm perfectly.
 Also since the design is going on the arm it is very easy to depict the fish flopping and curving its body in the water and it looks very natural.
 Thus the size and shape of the koi is perfect for a sleeve tattoo.